sleepingkiwi/wordpress-docker/readme.md

 See below for specifics

+## updating the wordpress image

+If you want to make sure you have the latest WP image before running commands

+`docker image pull wordpress:latest`

+To rebuild the wordpress service (for example) for a previously running container:

+`docker-compose up --build -d wordpress_example_site`

 ## Rename volumes and services

 Because we run these images on a shared network we would run in to issues with the same db service being shared by multiple containers.